SecurityJosh/DownloadBlocker/README.md

 ## Change Log

+### 1.0.1
+* Added {formattedTimestamp}, {eventTimestamp} and {formattedEventTimestamp} placeholders.
+* Added {hostname} and {username} placeholders (Extra configuration required)
+* If a managed configuration fails to parse, a user notification will now be displayed and the extension will fall back to the default config.

 ### 1.0.0
 * Fixed bug which meant the the 'referrerbasedomain' exception type did not function as expected.